Write Stories That Engage People Emotionally

 Freelance Writer, Traveler

 Jessica talks about life as a freelance travel writer and how to be a “reporter” in your destination.

 Jason is an award-winning travel journalist and current editor of Frommers.com.
 In this interview, he discusses how to write service articles.

 Author, Former TV Writer

 Caroline shares her advice on how to create stories, develop narrative arc, and write dialogue that engages and captivates the audience.

 Spud shares how he picks and assigns freelance work as well as how writers can self-edit their work and improve their writing.

 Rolf discusses his evolution as a writer, how to use traditional writing skills for the web, and finding unique story angles.

 Get Started Today!

-I’m fully committed to helping you improve your blog and become a success.
-You can test-drive the course for 30 days, read the material, listen to the webinars and interviews, and check out the case studies.
-If you complete the assignments and do the work but still don’t feel the course is right for you or will improve your blog, I’ll happily refund 100% of your money.
-(See the FAQ for more detail.)
+I’m fully committed to helping you improve your writing nd become a success.
+You can test-drive the course for 30 days, read the material, and listen to the webinars and interviews.
+If you complete the assignments and do the work but still don’t feel the course is right for you or will improve your writing, I’ll happily refund 100% of your money.

 Meet Your Instructor